 Keep in mind that if your employee has irregular working hours, you’ll have to calculate their SSP manually.

 Who is eligible for Statutory Sick Pay?

-The government states certain eligibility factors for SSP.
+The government has certain eligibility factors for SSP.
 The eligible person must:

 - Be classed as an employee and have completed at least some work for you